aghetia/Getting-and-Cleaning-Data/CodeBook.md

 Transformation details

-   Merges the training and the test sets to create one data set.
+   -Merges the training and the test sets to create one data set.
-   Extracts only the measurements on the mean and standard deviation for each measurement.
+   -Extracts only the measurements on the mean and standard deviation for each measurement.
-   Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive activity names.
+   -Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive activity names.
-   Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+   -Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Code Detail

-Code required below two library
+-Code required below two library
      data.table
      plyr
-Load the activity and feature leble data
+-Load the activity and feature leble data
-Load training and Test Data
+-Load training and Test Data
-Than bind all test and training row combine all columns make single data set select Mean and SD columns add Descriptive activity name
+-Than bind all test and training row
+-combine all columns make single data set
+-select Mean and SD columns
+-add Descriptive activity name
-Lable descriptive variable name
+-Lable descriptive variable name
-Create tidydata and saved in directory
+-Create tidydata and saved in directory